-During my past 8 years of solo traveling, I’ve seen some breathtaking sites, tasted incredible foods, and met many unforgettable people.
+During the past 12 years, I’ve solo traveled to over 60 countries.
+In that time, I’ve seen some breathtaking sites, tasted incredible foods, and met many unforgettable people.
 I’ve also encountered a number of scams, crimes, and dangerous situations.
-I was inside of a bar during an armed robbery in Tijuana, Mexico.
+For example, I was inside a bar during an armed robbery in Tijuana, Mexico.
 I was pickpocketed in Tanzania.
-Many of my friends have asked me ‘Is solo travel safe?’
-In this article, I answer that question in an honest and rational way to help you decide for yourself if solo travel is worth the risk to you.
+Luckily, I have never been seriously harmed.

 - Violent Crime: Staying Safe While Solo Traveling

 - Sickness and Disease: Staying Healthy While Solo Traveling

 - Avoiding Petty Theft and Pickpocketing While Solo Traveling

 Yes.
 Solo travel is safe.
 As long as you take the proper precautions, avoid dangerous destinations, and avoid putting yourself in dangerous situations, you can safely travel alone.
 Exactly how safe solo travel is depends on your destination, your preparedness, and the decisions you make while on your journey.

 Research is a key component of solo travel safety.
 Before setting out, be sure to study your destination.
 Research crime, scams, cultural norms, safe neighborhoods to stay, reliable transportation options, and any common safety issues that other travelers have faced.